 How a Montgomery County Drug Lawyer Can Fight for You

-The best course of action, when faced with drug charges, depends upon your specific circumstances.
-For example, those arrested for drugs found during an illegal search can petition the court to suppress the illegally-obtained evidence.
+The best course of action against substance-related charges depends on your specific circumstances, but contacting a Montgomery County drug lawyer could help you determine an effective strategy.
+For example, those arrested for drugs found during an illegal search can petition the court to suppress the illegally obtained evidence.
 This is a smart choice because a prosecutor cannot move forward without evidence.
 For others, negotiating a plea bargain may be the right option if the evidence against you is strong, since you may be able to cut a deal for reduced charges or a lesser penalty.